dronetag/drone-scanner/docs/build.md

 For more details, see [Getting started with Google Maps Platform](https://developers.google.com/maps/gmp-get-started).

-In the project folder, duplicate files *android/app/src/main/AndroidManifest.example.xml * and *ios/Runner/AppDelegate.example.swift*, remove the *.example* suffix.
+In the project folder, duplicate files *android/app/src/main/AndroidManifest.example.xml* and *ios/Runner/AppDelegate.example.swift*, remove the *.example* suffix.
 Paste your key to both files.
 Then create a file *google_map_api.json* in *assets/config*, see example file to see the required structure.

 The files which contain Google Maps API are added to .gitignore, so your key will not be accidentally commited.
-If you wish to commit changes in these files, use 'git add -f file'.

 ## Configuration Steps
 1. Cloning the repository: